Extension of a residence permit

 Important information about your passport

 Please note that your residence permit can only be extended up to three months before your passport expires.
 In other words, if your passport expires in 12 months, your residence permit can only be extended by nine months.
-The agency will not extend a temporary residence permit for less than six months.
+The Immigration Service will not extend a temporary residence permit for less than six months.

 If you hold a national passport (i.e. a passport from your country of origin), the diplomatic mission (embassy or consulate general) of your country of origin will renew it.